 Temporary blurred or double vision.
 Infection, bleeding.
 Swelling at the corners of the eyelids.
 Dry eyes.
-Formation of whiteheads.
+Formation of whiteheads, known as milia.
 Slight asymmetry in healing or scarring.
 Difficulty in closing eyes completely (rarely permanent).
-Pulling down of the lower lids (may require further surgery).
+Pulling down of the lower lids, known as ectropion (may require further surgery).
 Blindness (extremely rare).

 Duration of Results: